MFuchs1989/SQLND-Udiddit/README.md

 ## Project Motivation:

-As an [enthusiastic Data Scientist](https://michael-fuchs-python.netlify.app/), the collection and preparation of data is central, in addition to the creation of Machine / Deep Learning models.
+As an [enthusiastic Data Scientist](https://michael-fuchs-python.netlify.app/), the creation of high-performance databases is central, in addition to the creation of Machine / Deep Learning models.
-This project and its leading courses showed me how to use SQL queries to define, [select](https://michael-fuchs-sql.netlify.app/2021/03/23/data-wrangling/), [manipulate](https://michael-fuchs-sql.netlify.app/2021/03/29/data-manipulation/), control access to, [aggregate](https://michael-fuchs-sql.netlify.app/2021/03/26/data-aggregation/) and join data and data tables.
+This project and its leading courses showed me which normal forms should be respected in a database and how to set them up accordingly.
-Furthermore, the treatment of [subqueries](https://michael-fuchs-sql.netlify.app/2021/04/01/subqueries/), various window functions as well as partitions to complete complex tasks was central.

 <a name="acknowledgement"></a>